 Cinnamon sugar and butter toasted tortilla chips (tortilla triangles)?
 You can just stop at this point and you probably wouldn’t miss a thing.
+I’ve always been a Churro fanatic and these chips are just like Churro chips!
 I never knew tortilla chips could be this insanely addictive in any form.
 And they are so easy to make, it’s just unfair.
 I could go and on, but I won’t.
 Just try them yourself.
 You’ll know what I mean.

 Fresh strawberries and raspberries?
 Nothing beats the flavour of fresh berries and it adds a lovely fruity component.
 When summer rolls around and you find yourself surrounded by fresh berries, you’ll know what to do with them now.
 You can also try blueberries, apples, whatever.

 Chocolate fudge sauce drizzle?
 Now we are entering irresistible territory here guys.
 A drizzle of decadent homemade chocolate fudge sauce and those butter toasted cinnamon sugar tortilla chips now become positively dangerous.

 Dulce de leche?
 That is really taking these tortilla chips to Churro town!
 These “Churro Chips” are an easier version of churros, will all the crunch, all the flavor, and NONE of the frying!

 And finally, Salted caramel apple dip?
 Shut the front door!
 There’s no point resisting these bad boys anymore.

 Like I said, I did make my own chocolate fudge sauce, but if you want to make it easier and you’re just too impatient to ravage that plate of dessert nachos, you can just drizzle some Nutella on top or your favouite store-bought chocolate sauce.